LeonMskRu/arti_1-4-4_20250614/doc/dev/dircache-storage.md

 let sha256 = db.transaction().query("SELECT content_sha256 FROM table WHERE column_name = column_value");

 let content = if let Some(content) = cache.read().get(sha256).map(Arc::clone) {
-	content
+	// We have to use `get` here if we want to use temporary locks. content
 } else {
 	// Read from db and insert into cache.
 	// `db` and `cache` are not hold simultanously but only for each operation. let content = Arc::new(db.transaction().query(format!("SELECT content FROM table WHERE content_sha256 = {sha256}")));
-	cache.write().entry(sha256).or_insert(Arc::clone(&content));
+	// We have to use entry here in order to avoid duplicate cache writes in the
+	// case of a parallel cache miss. cache.write().entry(sha256).or_insert(Arc::clone(&content));
 	content
 };